raspberrypi/documentation/remote-access/ssh/sftp.md

 ## WinSCP on Windows

-We recommend using the [WinSCP](https://winscp.net/eng/index.php) FTP client.
-Follow the instructions on their website to install the client, then follow their [Quick Start](https://winscp.net/eng/docs/getting_started) instructions.
+We recommend using the [WinSCP FTP client](https://winscp.net/eng/index.php).
+Follow the instructions on the WinSCP website to install the client, then follow the [WinSCP Quick Start instructions](https://winscp.net/eng/docs/getting_started).

 ## FileZilla on Linux

-Install FileZilla on your Linux system using the standard package manager for your distribution (e.g. `sudo apt install filezilla`)
+Install FileZilla on your Linux system using the standard package manager for your distribution (e.g. `sudo apt install filezilla`).

 Launch FileZilla and go to **File > Site manager**.